SC to hear plea seeking release of Rohingya refugees detained in J&K on March 25

 The plea, heard on Thursday, was an interim one in a pending writ petition before the Supreme Court that was filed to seek protection against deportation and of rights of Rohingya refugees, according to Live Law.

-During Thursday’s proceedings, Bhushan sought an urgent hearing in the case, citing that the recent military coup in Myanmar, the Hindustan Times reported.
+During the proceedings, Bhushan sought an urgent hearing in the case, citing the recent military coup in Myanmar, the Hindustan Times reported.
 “There is a military government in Myanmar now,” Bhushan said.
 “Their life is under threat.”

 However, Solicitor General Mehta said that the submissions made in the plea were factually incorrect and said that the Indian government will respond.